johannesvollmer/exrs/GUIDE.md

 This document talks about the capabilities of OpenEXR and outlines the design of this library.
 In addition to reading this guide, you should also have a look at the examples.

+Contents:
+- Wording
+- Why this is complicated
+- One-liners for reading and writing simple images
+- Reading a complex image
+- The Image data structure
+- Writing a complex image

 ## Wording
 Some names in this library differ from the classic OpenEXR conventions.
 For example, an OpenEXR "multipart" is called a file with multiple "layers" in this library.